Rafael Antonio Curra: Oceanographic Institute of Venezuela

 The Oceanographic Institute of Venezuela was created as a Branch of Universidad de Oriente by Presidential Executive Order 459 signed by interim President Edgar Sanabria on November 21, 1958.
 The institute began its work in the facilities of the Marine Biology Laboratory of the Ministry of Agriculture in Caigüire, Sucre state, and moved to its definitive headquarters at the Universidad de Oriente main campus in the city of Cumana, in 1963.
 Rafael Antonio Curra was part of the initial staff of researchers of the institute.

 In mid-1963 he was appointed Head of the Department of Marine Biology of the Oceanographic Institute of Venezuela where he developed a creative work organizing seminars, expeditions, courses and workshops, and stimulating his colleagues, publications and attendance at national and international conferences.
 He was the editor of the Lagena scientific publication at the Oceanographic Institute since its creation in 1963.

 In 1967 he was appointed Director of the Oceanographic Institute of Venezuela where he promoted relations with the main universities in the world, which allowed the arrival of foreign researchers to reinforce the faculty with a view to imparting postgraduate studies in marine sciences.

-His outstanding role at the Oceanographic Institute of Venezuela, growing national and international prestige, and the great respect and admiration gained among colleagues and other collaborators at Universidad de Oriente placed him as frontrunner to occupy the positions of Dean and Rector of his university.
+His role at the Oceanographic Institute of Venezuela, and the respect gained among colleagues and other collaborators at Universidad de Oriente, placed him as frontrunner to occupy the positions of Dean and Rector of his university.